Search this site:

 Pacific Islands Travel

-Within the past few years, however, I've fortunately managed somehow to take advantage of frequent flyer miles, special airfare campaigns, and occasional discount tour packages to travel to some very awesome destinations in the Asia Pacific islands.
+Within the past several years, however, I've fortunately managed somehow to take advantage of frequent flyer miles, special airfare campaigns, and the occasional discount tour package to travel to some very awesome destinations in the Asian Pacific islands.

-In short, Tokyo, Japan has proven to be a very convenient launching pad for other exotic Pacific island travel locations in Asia, including Cebu, Philippines, Koh Samui, Thailand, Palau, Guam, Saipan, Langkawi, Malaysia, Phuket, Thailand, and Fiji.
+In short, Tokyo, Japan has proven to be a very convenient launching pad for other exotic Pacific island travel locations in Asia, including Cebu, Philippines, Koh Samui, Thailand, Palau, Guam, Saipan, Langkawi, Malaysia, Phuket, Thailand, Fiji, Cook Islands, Boracay, Philippines, Ao Nang, Thailand, and Pattaya, Thailand (pics/video).

 Below, you will see some of the places I've had the pleasure of traveling to.